-- Supports and protects the environment, heritage, character and amenity of the town, and in particular the River Nore floodplain and the medieval and industrial heritage of the town centre; - Has a high quality built environment with a well developed public realm and appropriate building forms, materials, heights and associated landscaping that complement and enhance the distinctive character of the town; - Has a suitable range of community facilities and amenities to serve all sections of the local community, the wider rural catchment area and visitors to the town; - Is well connected to, but has a strong local identity separate from, nearby settlements, in particular Kilkenny City, Waterford City, Inistioge and New Ross; - Has a pedestrian friendly town centre where conflict between the needs of pedestrian and motorist is minimised; - Has a safe network of amenity walks within and through the town and linking the various natural and heritage features; - Has a strong sense of community spirit, civic pride and social inclusiveness; - Has an adequate level of service infrastructure to support existing and future populations in a manner that protects and complements the environment, including an adequate road network, traffic management and parking facilities, improved public transport and safe routes for pedestrians and cyclists, and adequate wastewater disposal, water supply and surface water drainage.
+- Supports and protects the environment, heritage, character and amenity of the town, and in particular the River Nore floodplain and the medieval and industrial heritage of the town centre: - Has a high quality built environment with a well developed public realm and appropriate building forms, materials, heights and associated landscaping that complement and enhance the distinctive character of the town; - Has a suitable range of community facilities and amenities to serve all sections of the local community, the wider rural catchment area and visitors to the town; - Is well connected to, but has a strong local identity separate from, nearby settlements, in particular Kilkenny City, Waterford City, Inistioge and New Ross; - Has a pedestrian friendly town centre where conflict between the needs of pedestrian and motorist is minimised: - Has a safe network of amenity walks within and through the town and linking the various natural and heritage features; - Has a strong sense of community spirit, civic pride and social inclusiveness; and - Has an adequate level of service infrastructure to support existing and future populations in a manner that protects and complements the environment, including an adequate road network, traffic management and parking facilities, improved public transport and safe routes for pedestrians and cyclists, and adequate wastewater disposal, water supply and surface water drainage.

 Achievement of the objectives for which the Council is directly responsible, will, in many cases be dependent upon adequate finance being made available from the Development Contribution Scheme, central government funding and other sources.
 For other objectives, a co-ordinated approach will need to be taken by both the Council and local community.
-The Council, through its Planning and Community and Enterprise Departments, intend to facilitate and build the capacity in the community to follow these objectives through.

 Where possible, specific objectives are illustrated on the maps accompanying the LAP.